FOSSRIT/Sash/README.md

     yum install sugar
     yum install sugar-emulator

-navigate to where you want to put the Sash repo
+Navigate to where you want to put the Sash repo

     git clone https://github.com/FOSSRIT/Sash.git -b develop

-navigate into the Sash repository
+Navigate into the Sash repository

     python setup.py
-OR
-    ./setup.py

 This will generate a .xo file that can be installed onto an XO or onto the sugar emulator